mstable/frontend/DEVELOPING.md

 ### Library types

-We use library types proposed by Nx: https://nx.dev/structure/library-types.
+We use [library types](https://nx.dev/structure/library-types) proposed by Nx.
 Naming convention is to use kebab-case for all libraries.

 - **Feature libraries**:
   - shared globally or application-scoped